unitaryfund/mitiq/docs/source/examples/examples.md

 Below you can find a gallery of tutorials applying Zero Noise Extrapolation (ZNE), Probabilistic Error Cancellation (PEC), Clifford Data Regression (CDR), and Digital Dynamical Decoupling (DDD), etc. with Mitiq.

-You can also search for a specific example by clicking through the tags available [here.](tags.md)
+You can also search for an example utilizing a specific QEM technique, frontend, backend or difficulty level by clicking through the tags available [here.](tags.md)

 ```{nbgallery}
 ZNE Calibration with Qiskit <calibration-tutorial.md>